OpenSight/StreamSwitch/README.md

 sink.
 Moreover, StreamSwitch also make use of multi-part message feature of ZeroMQ.

-The content of the multi-part message carwrtkrie=-ried on the request-reply socket is defined as below:
+The content of the multi-part message on the request-reply socket is defined as below:

 | packet | extra blob |